 Post Car Accident Stress Claims

 Both internal and external stress can cause us to question ourselves and our purpose.
-However, external pressure is interesting in that it impacts us out of nowhere.
+However, external pressure will impact us out of nowhere.
 Take car accidents, for instance.
-They strike without warning and have the potential to devastate our lives.
-War, floods, and economic recession are three other examples of external factors that cause tremendous stress.
-These external crises and catastrophes affect our relationships with others and increase our internal stress.
+They strike without warning, potentially devastating our lives.
+War, floods, and economic recession are three more examples of external factors causing us tremendous stress.
+These external crises and catastrophes will negatively affect our interpersonal relationships, increasing internal emotional pressure.

-Below, an expert, authoritative Los Angeles car accident lawyer, Michael Ehline, will discuss some of the economic and physical stress factors for which monetary compensation may be had in some cases.
+Below, an expert, authoritative Los Angeles car accident lawyer, Michael Ehline, will discuss some of the economic and physical stress factors for which a victim may receive monetary compensation.
 He will also discuss other aspects related to stress and motor vehicle accidents.

 A Temporary Shift in Perspective?